-The short answer is no. CBG is non-psychoactive and will not cause you to experience a high like THC will.
-In fact, CBG may even reduce unwanted side effects of THC, such as anxiety and paranoia.
-Instead, CBG will create a clearheaded and uplifting mental effect akin to caffeine.
+CBG might even reduce unwanted side effects of THC, such as anxiety and paranoia.
+Instead of a high, CBG creates a clear-headed and uplifting mental effect similar to caffeine.

 What is CBG?

-Cannabigerol, or CBG, is one of 100+ cannabinoids that naturally occur in the hemp plant.
 The acidic form of CBG, CBGa, is the cannabinoid in hemp from which all others are derived, which has earned CBG the title “the mother of all cannabinoids.”

 Does CBG Get You High?